anderko/elms-service/README.md

 	elms: PremekKoch\Elms\ElmsExtension
 ```

-### 2. Set-up "orderSourceCode" in extension configuration in `config.neon`
+### 2. Set-up extension in `config.neon`

 ```
 elms:
 	orderSourceCode: 'yourClientCodeFromElmsServis'
+	debugMode: false  # in debug mode no data are send
 ```

 How to use